kasper-piskorski/docs/pages/documentation/4-graql-analytics/analytics-overview.md

 ### Statistics

 Currently you can compute the `min`, `max`, `mean`, `median`, `std` (standard deviation) and `sum` of resources attached to entities.
 This can also be achieved on a subgraph, which is a subset of the types in your dataset.
-For example, you can specify queries to find the mean price of cars and trucks in a graph:
+For example, you can specify queries to find the mean age of people in a graph:

 ```
-compute mean of price in car, truck;
+compute mean of age in person;
 ```

 We cover this topic more in our documentation page on [statistics](./analytics-statistics.html).